Pycord-Development/pycord/docs/api/events.rst

 .. function:: on_poll_vote_remove(message, user, answer)

     Called when a poll vote is removed.
-If multiple answers were removed, this fires multiple times. if the message is not found in the internal message cache, then this event will not be called.
+If multiple answers were removed, this fires multiple times. if the poll is not found in the internal poll cache, then this event will not be called.
 Consider using :func:`on_raw_poll_vote_remove` instead.

     This requires :attr:`Intents.polls` to be enabled.

-    :param message: The message the poll belongs to.
+    :param poll: The poll that the vote was removed from.
-    :type message: :class:`Message`
+    :type poll: :class:`Poll`
     :param user: The user who removed the vote.
     :type user: Union[:class:`Member`, :class:`User`]
     :param answer: The answer that was voted.